Borba02/Borba02/README.md

 Hey 👋🏻,

-I am a tech enthusiast and Software Engineer from California I am interested in, write about, and develop (open source) software solutions using JavaScript and React.
+I am a tech enthusiast and Software Engineer from California.
+I am interested in, write about, and develop (open source) software solutions using JavaScript and React.
 I have just started my learning journey with C# and .NET I am open to collaborations, please reach me at one of the contact options below!